 First impressions count

-Each of those actions, could easily be someone’s first exposure to you.
-If so, it will form their first impression of you.
-First impressions count, even if they are inaccurate.
+Each of those actions could easily be someone’s first exposure to you or your business.
+If so, it will help form their first impression of you.
+First impressions count… even if they are inaccurate.
 First impressions count, even if you are having a bad day.

-It always pays to pause for a few moments before you publish anything, especially if you are angry or in a bad frame of mind.
-Think.
-Never underestimate the impact of an angry tweet or a caustic blog comment, etc. Once it’s published, it’s out there.
+It pays to pause for a few moments before you publish anything.
+Think about the impression you are creating.
+Never underestimate the impact of an angry tweet, a needy Linkedin request or a spammy Facebook update, etc. Once it’s published, it’s out there.
 It’s in play.
 It’s carrying your name.
 It’s carrying your reputation.

-Today, prospective clients and customers habitually research us via search engines and our social networking accounts, before contacting us.
-Thankfully, we have total freedom over what we say and thus, what we think is perfectly acceptable for prospective clients and customers to discover about us.
+Today, prospective clients habitually research us via search engines and our social networking accounts, before contacting us.
+Thankfully, we have total freedom over what we choose to say and the way we choose to act online.